Alethio36/mediastack/README.md

    - Ensure all services are connected and configured.
    - Connect Prowlarr to all ARR apps.
    - Leave ARR qBittorrent connection to localhost.
    - start scanning all libraries in jellyfin, sonarr, radarr, jellyseerr.
 This may take a substantial amount of time.
 As in several days depending on your pcs power. please save this step for the very last.
+   - perhaps run a dns leak check from `installer.sh` just to make sure